lionelclement/Elvex/README.md

-**Elvex**
+**Elvex Project**
 =====

-The name **Elvex** encompasses the name of a software, the name of a natural text generation (NLG) algorithm, the name of the language used to write natural language grammars and the name of a linguistic formalism.
+The name **Elvex** encompasses the name of a software, the name of a natural text generation (NLG) algorithm, the name of the language used to write natural language grammars and the name of a linguistic formalism for NLG.

-What can be fun with **Elvex** software
+What can you do with **Elvex** software?
 -----------------------------

 Write automatically and quickly relevant and adequate texts in natural language, given a meaning and elements of speech.
 Rest assured that **Elvex** avoids any misunderstanding, and it achieves this without the need for any training data.
 Migrate this solution to an embedded system with limited resources and no connection to a massive data server.

-Practically speaking: to build Text Generator with **Elvex** for an application (Chatbot, Letter-writer, etc)
+In practical terms, how can you use **Elvex** to build a Text Generator for an application (such as a Chatbot, Letter-writer, etc)?
 --------------------

-Every time you use a word it has to be fully described in the lexicon, depending on a specific domain.
-It would be a long and costly process to write all the simple words, compounds and idiomatic phrases (several months for one person, several weeks in a restricted domain).
+Each time you want to use a word, it needs to be thoroughly defined in the lexicon, which can vary depending on the specific domain.
+This entails describing every word you intend to generate.
+Writing entries for all the basic words, compounds, and idiomatic phrases can be a time-consuming and expensive endeavor (taking several months for one person or several weeks within a narrow domain).

-The grammar is more complex, but shorter to write (several weeks).
+In addition to the lexicon, you'll need to create a natural language grammar.
+While the grammar may be more complex, it typically requires less time to develop (usually just several weeks).

 **Elvex** software
 =====